RubenDillon/cybele/Thinfinity-Workspace/workspace7/readme.md

 4. Edit the file and include the following
 	- webUsb: true

-5. The part where we need to modify the file needs looks like the following
+5. The part where we need to modify the file should look like the following
 ```
 var settings = {
 	// Settings available for RDP connections